dipien/releases-hub-gradle-plugin/README.md

       ./gradlew listDependencies -PgitHubWriteToken=123

-* As a property on a gradle.properties filee.
+* As a property on a `gradle.properties` file.
 For example:

       gitHubWriteToken = "123"